torvalds/linux/Documentation/networking/bridge.rst

 Root Bridge and Convergence
 ---------------------------

-In the context of networking and Ethernet bridging in Linux, the root bridge is a designated switch in a bridged network that serves as a reference point for the spanning tree algorithm to create a loop-free topology.
+In the context of networking and Ethernet bridging in GNU/Linux, the root bridge is a designated switch in a bridged network that serves as a reference point for the spanning tree algorithm to create a loop-free topology.